Updated: December 17, 2024

 Frequently Asked Questions About Property Taxes in Portugal

-IMT (Property Purchase Tax) needs to be paid at the time of purchase, which usually ranges from 0-8 percent, with a fixed rate of 10 percent for blacklisted jurisdictions.
-A stamp duty is also applicable during property transactions standing at 0.8 percent.
-The annual municipal property tax (IMI) is levied at rates between 0.3 and 0.5 percent for urban properties, increasing to 0.8 properties for rural properties, while properties valued at over €600,000 will also face AIMI.
+Property taxes in Portugal for foreigners include IMT (property purchase tax), which needs to be paid at the time of purchase and usually ranges from 0-8 percent, with a fixed rate of 10 percent for blacklisted jurisdictions.
+Stamp Duty is also applicable during property transactions, standing at 0.8 percent.
+The annual municipal property tax (IMI) is levied at rates between 0.3 and 0.45 percent for urban properties (sometimes up to 0.5 percent), increasing to 0.8 properties for rural properties, while properties valued at over €600,001 will also face AIMI.

 As with moving to any country and investing in a real estate purchase, there are many things to consider, and Portugal is no different.
 You will need to understand the country’s tax system.
 It is much easier to navigate the market if you have a trusted financial advisor by your side.

-Do you pay tax in Portugal when buying property?
+Yes, you pay the following tax in Portugal when you purchase real estate.

-Yes, you pay tax in Portugal when you purchase real estate.
-Imposto Municipal sobre Transmissôes Onerosas de Imóveis (IMT).
-This tax ranges from 0-10 percent.
-The 0-8 percent range depends on the price, location, property types, and purpose for which the property is intended to be used (whether it is for your own permanent housing or to be used as secondary housing), while the fixed rate of 10 percent applies in cases where the buyer has connections with territories that benefit from more favorable taxation schemes, known as blacklisted jurisdictions.
+• Imposto Municipal sobre Transmissôes Onerosas de Imóveis (IMT), which ranges from 0-10 percent.
+The 0-8 percent range depends on the price, location, property types, and the purpose for the property (permanent housing or secondary housing).
+The fixed rate of 10 percent applies in cases where the buyer has connections with blacklisted jurisdictions.

 Personal income tax (PIT) is charged to both Portuguese residents and non-residents who earn money from the country instead of foreign or worldwide income.
 The income tax rate falls between 14.5 percent and 48 percent, with the revenue tax rate varying on your earnings.
 When purchasing property, you will also need to be aware of the taxes to pay annually at the time of purchase.